btjimerson/yba-terraform/azure-single-region/README.md

 This repository contains a Terraform configuration to create a single-region Azure environment with YugabyteDB Anywhere.
 By default, this configuration creates:

-* A Resource Group in one region
+* A resource group in one region
 * A virtual network and private subnet in the resource group
 * A security group to allow the required YugabyteDB traffic
 * A public IP address for the YBA VM
 * A virtual machine with Replicated installed to install YugabyteDB Anywhere
+* An application registration and client secret to use for the cloud provider config

-Once this configuration is applied, you are ready to install YugabyteDB Anywhere, single-region azure cloud provider, and the corresponding Universe.
+Once this configuration is applied, you are ready to install YugabyteDB Anywhere, a single-region azure cloud provider, and the corresponding Universe.

 ## Prerequisites